random689/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​ not exceeding the size of the displayed meeting list.

 Examples:
-* `deleteMeeting 2` deletes the 2nd meeting in the address book.
+* `deleteMeeting 2` deletes the 2nd meeting in NewAddressBook.
 * `deleteMeeting 0` will return an error since the index is not positive.

 #### Clear meetings : `clearMeeting`

-Clears all meetings in NewAddressBook.
+Clears all meetings from NewAddressBook.

 Format: `clearMeeting`